-Founded in 2009, Joby Aviation is a venture-backed startup aerospace company is located in Santa Cruz and San Carlos, California (USA), that is developing and will manufacture piloted all-electric vertical takeoff and landing (eVTOL) aircraft for fast, quiet, and affordable air taxi services.
+Founded in 2009 by JoeBen Bevirt, CEO and Chief Engineer, Joby Aviation is a venture-backed startup aerospace company is located in Santa Cruz and San Carlos, California (USA), that is developing and will manufacture piloted all-electric vertical takeoff and landing (eVTOL) aircraft for fast, quiet, and affordable air taxi services.
+Bevirt also founded the company Joby, which sells camera, mobile phone and lighting accessories and other consumer products.
 As of January 2020, the company has reported they have around 400 employees and their website shows a long list of job openings.

-Joby Aviation has been relatively secret with its S4 aircraft.
-It is believed to be a continuation of the Joby S2 design.
+Joby Aviation has been relatively secret with its S4 aircraft, but it was derived from the Joby S2 design.
 Some few computer images of the S4 were presented at the 2nd Annual AHS Transformative Vertical Flight Workshop held at the NASA Ames Research Center in August 2015.
-At the 2019 Vertical Flight Society’s sixth annual eVTOL Symposium Joby revealed additional information and initial performance details of test flights of scale and full-sized demonstrators.
-On January 15, 2020, they revealed full scale pictures of their S4 eVTOL aircraft (see above and directly below) and additional specifications about their aircraft, the use of the aircraft and their company.
+At the Vertical Flight Society’s 6th Annual eVTOL Symposium in January 2019, Joby revealed additional information and initial performance details of test flights of scale and full-sized demonstrators.
+On Jan.
+15, 2020, they revealed full scale pictures of their S4 eVTOL aircraft (see above and directly below) and additional specifications about their aircraft, the use of the aircraft and their company.

-Joby Aviation's S4 is a five (5) seat eVTOL (1 pilot and 4 passengers) vectored-thrust aircraft using six (6) tilting propellers which are located on both a 35 ft (10.7 m) fixed wing and its V-tail.
-Four (4) propellers tilt vertically including its entire motor nacelle, and two (2) of the propellers tilt vertically with a linkage mechanism.
+Joby Aviation's S4 2.0 (Generation 2 pre-production prototype) is a five-seater (one pilot and four passengers) eVTOL air taxi aircraft using six tilting propellers which are located on both the fixed high-wing and its V-tail.
+Four propellers tilt vertically including its entire motor nacelle, and two of the propellers tilt vertically with a linkage mechanism.
 The aircraft has as very modern and futuristic design with large windows for spectacular views and has a tricycle-type retractable wheeled landing gear.
 The company reports their aircraft is 100 times quieter than a helicopter during takeoff and landing with a near-silent flyover.

 Joby was honored in May 2018 with the Vertical Flight Society's Paul E. Haueter Award, given for an outstanding technical contribution to the field of VTOL aircraft development other than a helicopter or an operational vertical flight aircraft was awarded to JoeBen Bevirt, the founder and chief executive oﬃcer of Joby Aviation Inc., for successfully demonstrating the world’s first high-speed multi-passenger electric VTOL aircraft.